csells/flutter_genui/packages/spikes/fcp_client/docs/GenUI_Streaming_Protocol.md

 The data flow is a well-defined sequence:

 1. **Client Initialization:** The app initializes its widget registry and generates its `WidgetCatalog`.
-2. **UI Request:** The client requests the UI from the server, sending its catalog reference.
+2. **Initial UI Request:** The client sends a `ClientRequest` message to the server, containing only the catalog information.
 3. **Server Response & Negotiation:** The server validates the catalog.
 If recognized, it begins sending the UI as a JSONL stream.
-If not, it sends an `UnknownCatalogError` and the client re-requests with the full catalog and no `catalogReference`.
+If not, it sends an `UnknownCatalogError` and the client re-requests with the full catalog.
-4. **Client-Side Progressive Rendering:** The client parses the JSONL stream.
-As `LayoutNode` messages arrive, they are buffered.
-Once the `LayoutRoot` message is received, the client begins rendering the UI, progressively adding new elements as their corresponding nodes arrive.
+4. **Client-Side Progressive Rendering:** The client parses the JSONL stream and progressively renders the UI.
 5. **User Interaction:** A user interacts with a widget.
-6. **Event Transmission:** The client sends an `EventPayload` to the server.
+6. **Event Transmission:** The client sends a new `ClientRequest` message to the server.
+This message includes the catalog info, the current `layout` and `state` of the UI, and an `event` object describing the user's action.
-7. **Server-Side Logic & Streamed Update:** The server processes the event and responds with a new JSONL stream containing the updated UI.
+7. **Server-Side Logic & Streamed Update:** The server processes the event using the provided context and responds with a new JSONL stream containing the updated UI.

 ```mermaid
 sequenceDiagram